millerbento/Stop-Start-Recording-Atem-Mini/README.md

 # Stop-Start-Recording-Atem-Mini
-The PyATEMMax-based ATEM Mini Auto Recorder is a developer-focused software that automates video recording on ATEM Mini video switchers.
-It streamlines the recording process for developers, ensuring efficient and accurate capture of important moments.
+ATEM Mini Auto Recorder: Simplifying ATEM Mini setup, automating video recording with PyATEMMax Python library.
+Ideal for developers seeking an intuitive way to start using ATEM Mini.

 # pyenv enviroment instructions
 1. Make sure you are in the root folder and run the following commands